From chatbots that provide product recommendations, to ordering via home voice assistants - conversational commerce

-- Improve customer experience: As seen with Staples, conversational commerce has the power to help improve the checkout journey, site navigation and overall customer experience.
+- Improve your customer experience: As seen with Staples, conversational commerce has the power to help improve the checkout journey, site navigation, and overall customer experience.

 Increase engagement and interaction: Conversational commerce helps make your brand more accessible to consumers, by expanding your channel mix.
 This makes it easier for customers to reach you and interact with your brand.

-- Boost online sales: Conversational commerce provides the possibility to grow your business and increase online sales by helping up-sell and cross sell products.
+Boost your online sales: Conversational commerce provides the possibility to grow your business and increase online sales by helping up-sell and cross-sell products.
 At the same time, it can help automate parts of your customer service, helping drive your costs down.

 Looking for more insight into your eCommerce strategy and ways to prepare for peak sales seasons?
 Read our latest guide [12 Tips] Prepare your eCommerce Strategy for 2024.